 Meet the Staff

-Stephen is the Project Manager for the Towerside Innovation District.
+Stephen is the Project Manager for Towerside Innovation District.
 He works across every aspect of Towerside including organizational planning, stakeholder engagement, communications, funding proposals, and supporting the design and construction of integrated infrastructure systems.
 Stephen has garnered an array of experience working between a number of private, nonprofit, and academic organizations advancing community-based development at multiple scales.
 He holds a Master of Architecture and a Bachelor of Architecture from Syracuse University along with a dual major in Public Policy through the Maxwell School of Citizenship.

 Board of Directors